WriteBackExtreme

 6. The new schema wizard will show with all detected columns matched to the field types that WriteBackExtreme uses.

-For best compatibility make sure the ID column of the table is a UUID column for example VARCHAR(36).
+For best compatibility make sure the ID column of the table is a UUID column for example CHAR(36).
 An example statement for a table could look like:

 When the management console shows an error about a missing primary key, the best way to verify this is by getting the DDL statement or Create table statement from a third party database management tool like DBeaver.
 This is the easiest way since every database has it's own way of retrieving the primary key information.